Email design best practices to encourage sharing, reading and engaging

-It’s been reported that the average email user spends an average of 51 seconds reading each email newsletter.
-If this average pertains to your market, you need to develop a way to maximize your email’s ability to connect with your audience.
+It has been reported that the average time a recipient spends reading an email is 13.4 seconds.
+If this average sounds familiar, you should develop a way to maximize your email’s ability to connect with your audience, whether you’re a B2B or B2C email publisher.

 Email design best practices don’t have a habit of changing as quickly as other design best practices.
 We try to design as minimally as possible in order to comply with every email client and mobile preference.
 Still, there are more than just aesthetic best practices when it comes to sending an email.

 Is your deliverability poor?
-Then decrease your use of large-sized images, remove spam words from your subject lines and put white-list requests in every one of your messages.
-In fact, some publishers clean their lists every six months and remove anyone who hasn’t opened within those months.
-Your delivery rates and open rates may skyrocket if you haven’t done this in a while.
+Decrease your use of large-sized images, remove spam words from your subject lines and put white-list requests in every one of your messages.
+Clean your lists every six months and remove anyone who hasn’t opened or clicked within that time frame.
+Your delivery rates and open rates should improve if you haven’t done this in a while.

 Are people opening your email but declining to visit your website (low click-through rate)?
 Then you may want to create more incentives to click through or possibly add more links to your landing pages in the message.

-1. Establish a theme – If you’re utilizing a snippet-based email template, you need to have a theme to each issue.
-Doing so increases the likelihood of getting all the individual articles read.
+1. Establish a theme – If you’re utilizing a snippet-based email template, you might consider a theme for each issue.
+Doing so may increase the likelihood of getting all the individual articles read.
 In our email newsletters, the overall theme is based on the content of the feature article.
 Each corresponding article is then related in some manner.

-2. Include links to your social media profiles - Encourage signups to alternate lists just in case they decide to subscribe from your email lists later on down the road.
-Depending on your email template’s design, place the icons in the right or left navigation to give them prominence.
+2. Include links to your social media profiles – Encourage signups to alternate lists just in case they decide to unsubscribe from your email lists later on down the road.
+In a mobile-first email template, putting your social icons in the footer works well.

 3. Optimize your “from line” - The from line of an email newsletter should clearly identify the sender and be quickly recognizable to the recipient.
 Studies have shown that when viewing their inbox, readers start by looking at the from line; engaging readers here has been shown to increase open rates.

-4. Use your subject line to talk about what’s inside - The subject line should be engaging, benefit-oriented and talk about the content of this issue of the email newsletter.
+4. Use your subject line to talk about what’s inside – The subject line should be engaging and benefit-oriented, and talk about the content of this issue of the email newsletter.
 The key message in the subject line should be first; subject lines are often truncated.
-When writing subject lines companies should be sure they don’t sound “spammy” by avoiding over-the-top claims and language favored by less reputable emailers.
+When writing subject lines, be sure not to sound “spammy” by avoiding over-the-top claims and language favored by less reputable emailers.

-5. Write the shortest subject lines you can – Subject lines get truncated at all different lengths, but the shortest is around 35 characters, which is the mobile cut-off point.
-A recent study from Informz provided data saying shorter email subject lines performed the best.
+5. Write the shortest subject lines you can … or not – Subject lines get truncated at all different lengths, but the shortest is on mobile.
+Android truncates at 24 characters and Apple truncates at 31.
+A study from Informz provided data saying shorter email subject lines performed the best.
 These include email subject lines that were 10 characters or fewer.
 After the email subject lines of 10 or fewer characters, email subject lines of 50-59 characters in length were the second most popular.
+I’ve seen other studies that long subject lines work great too … so maybe test both.
+The long ones might get cut off and might actually be more clickable because they’re cut off.

 6. Use the top 2″-4″ to give away enough information for the user to make a decision – A company logo in the preview pane that’s instantly recognizable to readers is important; a strong benefit-oriented headline or newsletter title helps as well.
 Image blocking (which is getting more prevalent) makes it important to include a link to view the email online in case images aren’t visible.
 Also good—making sure that the key messages of the preview pane get delivered even if the images aren’t visible.

-7. Use a table of contents if you have a lot to cover – Many publishers choose to add a table of contents box into their preview pane.
-The table of contents should include links so that the reader can “jump” directly to the item in the newsletter or to the Website with the full story.
+7. Use a table of contents if you have a lot to cover – Some publishers choose to add a table of contents box into their preview pane.
+The table of contents should include links so that the reader can “jump” directly to the item in the newsletter or to the website with the full story.

 9. Engage readers so they don’t stop at your newsletter - The email newsletter should provide benefit-oriented content that engages the reader.
 It should promote two-way communication and community-building with things like comments, surveys, polls, links to discussion boards and ways to provide feedback to/communicate with the editor(s).